Bridgeconn/usfm-grammar/Disclaimer.md

 * check if all the rows in a table has equal number of columns.
 Generate a warning, if not.

-## ParaTExt test cases which doesnot pass, in our grammar
+## ParaTExt test cases which donot pass, in our grammar

 * NoErrorsShort